jlbissonette/arc-menu/README.md

 Additional credits:
 * The 'ArcMenu' layout design is insipired by the Zorin OS menu extension.
 * ArcMenu utilizes various code from GNOME Shell and the GNOME Shell extensions package.
-* Borrowed code from Dash-to-Dock's extension 'location.js' file to implement a trash shortcut in ArcMenu.

 -----